ferdidolot/graphx-demo/README.md

-# GraphX implementation of minimum vertex and dijstra on distributed algorithm
+# GraphX implementation of minimum vertex and dijkstra on distributed algorithm

 ## Exercise 1 ##
 Find minimum value in every vertex in graph